Cryptim/Youtube-Nigerian-caption-translator/README.md

 ---

-# 🎬 YouTube Caption Translator (Powered by Awarri NTAtlas)
+# 🎬 YouTube Caption Translator (Local N-ATLaS)

 ![YouTube Caption Translator](assets/image.png)

-The **YouTube Caption Translator** is a Chrome extension that automatically translates YouTube video captions into a user’s **native language** using the **Awarri NTAtlas language model**.
-It enhances accessibility and enables multilingual understanding for users across the globe.
+The **YouTube Caption Translator** is a Chrome extension that automatically translates YouTube video captions into a user’s **native language** using a local language model (N-ATLaS / llama-server) running on the user's machine.
+No external cloud API calls are required — all translation happens locally.

 ---

 ## 🚀 Features

-* 🧩 Detects captions from any YouTube video
+-   🧩 Detects captions from any YouTube video
-* 🌐 Translates captions using Awarri’s NTAtlas language model
+-   🌐 Translates captions using a local N-ATLaS model (llama-server)
-* 💬 Displays translated text as live overlay on YouTube videos
+-   💬 Displays translated text as live overlay on YouTube videos
-* ⚙️ Simple browser extension setup
+-   ⚙️ Simple browser extension setup
-* 🎨 Clean UI via popup and toolbar integration
+-   🎨 Clean UI via popup and toolbar integration

 ---